manifoldmarkets/docs/docs/faq.md

 ### When do market creators get their 4% cut?

 When the creator resolves their market, they get 4% of the profits from all shares that were in the market when it closed.
-If a bettor sells some of their shares at a profit before the market closes, the market creator gets 4% of those profits at that time.
+If a trader sells some of their shares at a profit before the market closes, the market creator gets 4% of those profits at that time.
 If a market resolves as N/A, the creator doesn't get any profit from shares in the market when it closed, but they do keep the 4% gained from any shares that were sold beforehand.

 ### Where can I see how much M$ I made on a market I created?